National Park Service, Interior.

 The NPS determined that site-specific studies of PWC impacts on wildlife were not necessary given the limited extent of native shoreline vegetation and its limited value to wildlife.
 As stated in the “Natural and Cultural Resources” section of the “Affected Environment” chapter of the draft and final EIS “* * * the majority of the shoreline in the recreation area contains nonnative salt cedar (Tamarix spp.), with relatively few areas supporting native vegetation.
 Fluctuating water levels along the shoreline make restoration of vegetation communities impossible in most situations.”

 In those few areas where there is shoreline habitat that is valuable for wildlife, such as in the willow scrub inflow areas of the Virgin and Muddy Rivers where neotropical migratory songbirds potentially nest, primitive and semiprimitive zones are proposed under the modified preferred alternative which would prohibit PWC use, waterskiing, and wakeboarding.
 Given the overall lack of wildlife habitat along most of the remainder of the National Recreational Area's shoreline, and the fact that PWC would be prohibited in the few areas that are deemed valuable for wildlife, the park has identified sensitive vegetation and shoreline habitat and has incorporated appropriate mitigation measures into the modified preferred alternative in the final EIS.
-Regarding fisheries of Lake Mead NRA, the modified preferred alternative in the final EIS proposes to use temporal shoreline zonings to reduce and/or prevent impacts to shallow water spawning areas.
+Regarding fisheries of Lake Mead NRA, the modified preferred alternative in the final EIS proposes to use temporal shoreline zonings to Start Printed Page 17298reduce and/or prevent impacts to shallow water spawning areas.

 The U.S. Fish and Wildlife Service Biological Opinion is included in the final EIS in Appendix F. The biological opinion has concurred with the National Park Service determination that the preferred alternative is not likely to jeopardize the continued existence of the Southwestern willow flycatcher, bonytail chub, razorback sucker, or desert tortoise, and is not likely to destroy or adversely modify designated critical habitat for bonytail, razorback, or tortoise.
 In addition, the U.S. Fish and Wildlife Service agreed with the determination of no effect on the bald eagle and Yuma clapper rail.
 The mitigation adopted under the modified preferred alternative in the final EIS includes measures to protect spawning and nesting areas.